 Slip and fall accidents happen at all times of the year, but the winter months are fast approaching when hazards like snow and ice make the risk even greater.
 Thousands of people every year are injured in this kind of accident and many happen in front of businesses, in parking lots or in other public or private places owned by others.

 People injured in this way often wonder if they’re able to file a lawsuit to have their injuries covered.
 The truth is it can be a little complicated and tricky.
-Learn how slip and fall cases are handled when ice and snow are a factor, when you can file an injury lawsuit, and how a qualified personal injury attorney can help.
+Learn how slip and fall cases are handled when ice and snow are a factor, when you can file an injury lawsuit, and how a qualified premises liability attorney can help.

 No Automatic Responsibility